apple/swift-nio-extras/README.md

 - [`HTTP2FramePayloadToHTTPClientCodec`](Sources/NIOHTTPTypesHTTP2/HTTP2ToHTTPCodec.swift) A `ChannelHandler` that translates HTTP/2 concepts into shared HTTP types for the client side.
 - [`HTTP2FramePayloadToHTTPServerCodec`](Sources/NIOHTTPTypesHTTP2/HTTP2ToHTTPCodec.swift) A `ChannelHandler` that translates HTTP/2 concepts into shared HTTP types for the server side.
 - [`HTTPResumableUploadHandler`](Sources/NIOResumableUpload/HTTPResumableUploadHandler.swift) A `ChannelHandler` that translates HTTP resumable uploads to regular uploads.
+- [`HTTPDrippingDownloadHandler`](Sources/NIOHTTPResponsiveness/HTTPDrippingDownloadHandler.swift) A `ChannelHandler` that sends a configurable stream of zeroes to a client.
+- [`HTTPReceiveDiscardHandler`](Sources/NIOHTTPResponsiveness/HTTPReceiveDiscardHandler.swift) A `ChannelHandler` that receives arbitrary bytes from a client and discards them.